rafay99-epic/Astro-Portfolio-Blog/src/content/ms_notes/research-methods/06-how-to-write-a-good-research-paper.md

 _Use an_ example\* to introduce the problem.
 This makes it concrete and relatable.

 \* He cautions against "Molehills not mountains."
 Don't start with overly broad, generic statements like "Computer programs often have bugs.
 It is very important to eliminate these bugs..."
 (Yawn!).
-Instead, be specific: "Consider this program, which has an interesting bug. <brief description>.
+Instead, be specific: "Consider this program, which has an interesting bug. .
 We will show an automatic technique for identifying and removing such bugs."
 (Cool!).

 \* **Stating your contributions:**